Gothic-UnZENity-Project/Gothic-UnZENity/README.md

 **Q: Why do you integrate ZenKit as shared library (DLL) instead of using its code directly?**
 A: As ZenKit is written in C++, we need a way to communicate with C#.
 The way to go is shared libraries as they can be used within C# via _DllImport_.

+**Q: What an interesting project name...**
+A: We're glad you asked!
+We chose the name _Gothic UnZENity_ as our goal is to preserve Gothic in its classical form for modern systems and play types.
+It's a combination of Gothic, Unity, Zen (original 3D engine for Gothic I/II Classic), unleash, and a grain of insanity. ;-)